What We Do and Who We Are

 Community Partnerships Director

-Sarah joined Friends for Youth in 2015 as the Program Coordinator for 1-to-1 Mentoring, and helped launch the School-Based, Group Mentoring program in 2016.
-Sarah now supports our programs by developing community engagement and partnerships.
-She is passionate about creating opportunities for marginalized youth and families and fostering the power of mentoring.
-She has a Bachelors in Planning, Public Policy and Nonprofit Management from the University of Oregon.
-As an avid volunteer she received the Leaders of Oregon award for her work in food access and the national Spirit of Service award for her contributions as an AmeriCorps VISTA.
+Sarah joined Friends for Youth in 2015 as the Program Coordinator for 1:1 mentoring and helped launch the school-based group mentoring program in 2016.
+Sarah now supports our programs by developing community engagement and partnerships, especially the Whole Health for Youth Initiative.
+Sarah is passionate about creating opportunities for marginalized youth and families and fostering the power of mentoring.
+She has a B.A. in Planning, Public Policy and Management from the University of Oregon.
+As an avid volunteer, Sarah received the Leaders of Oregon Award for her work in food access and the national Spirit of Service Award for her contributions as an AmeriCorps VISTA volunteer.
 Prior to Friends for Youth, Sarah worked for Venice Community Housing Corporation's YouthBuild program in Los Angeles, where she managed volunteers and developed leadership opportunities for young adults.
-In her spare time Sarah enjoys the arts, hiking and traveling.
+In her spare time Sarah enjoys the arts, hiking, and traveling.
+Se habla español.

 Associate Program Coordinator

-Jasmine joined the Friends for Youth team early 2018 as our 1-to-1 and Group Mentoring intern.
-She is now the Associate Program Coordinator working to make a difference in her own community.
-Jasmine is currently a full time student pursuing a Bachelor of Arts in Sociology at California State University, East Bay.
-She was born and raised in the Bay Area and is passionate about helping her community.
-In high school, Jasmine learned how life changing mentoring is as she was once a mentee through another non-profit organization in the Peninsula.
+Jasmine joined the Friends for Youth team in early 2018 as our 1:1 and Group Mentoring intern, and she is now the Associate Program Coordinator for the school-based group mentoring program.
+Jasmine is passionate about mentoring our school youth and making a difference in her own community.
+She was born and raised in the Bay Area and is currently completing a B.A. in Sociology at California State University, East Bay.
+In high school, Jasmine was a mentee through another non-profit organization on the peninsula and learned how life-changing mentoring can be.
 Her dream is to become a high school guidance counselor to continue making a difference with youth.
 Jasmine enjoys trying new foods, traveling, and playing with her puppy Mia!
+Se entiende bien el español y habla un poco.

 AWARDS & RECOGNITION